 This was only for the purpose of joy, entertainment, and charity.
 At that time, it was also known by the name Bazaar-I-Musaqqaf or Chatta Chowk (Covered Bazaar).
 The notion of this bazaar was stimulated by the one, Shah Jahan saw in Peshawar (now in Pakistan).
 During Shah Jahan’s time, there were shops on both the upper and lower levels, but today it is open at the lower level only.

-As we move forward after exploring Meena Bazaar, there comes bungalows and cottages which were earlier made and used by Britishers during the 18th century and later used by Indian Army.
+As we move forward after exploring Meena Bazaar, there comes bungalows and cottages which were earlier made and used by Britishers during the 18th century and later used by the Indian Army.
 The inner and the outer court are separated by the huge entrance gate called Naubat Khana.

 Naubat Khana is basically a drum house, which was used to play the music during the Mughal Era.
-From here, the musicians used to play Nagadas, Shahnais and various other instruments to inform the arrival of the emperor and other dignitaries.
+From here, the musicians used to play Nagadas, Shahnais, and various other instruments to inform the arrival of the emperor and other dignitaries.

 There was a tradition that everyone except the royal blood had to leave their elephants or horses at this place, in order to further enter into the inner complex of the fort.
 Naubat Khana was made with red sandstone and covered with white plaster.
 It has blooming floral designs on the walls, which was originally highlighted with gold.

-One should note that opposite to the Taj Mahal in Agra, here all the designs on the back side of the house have the cherished flowers.
+One should note that opposite to the Taj Mahal in Agra, here all the designs on the backside of the house have the cherished flowers.
 It is probably due to the fact that King used to stay in this place.
 I am only guessing!!

-Diwan-I-Aam ( Hall for Public Audience) is an open hall which has nine front-facing engrailed arches.
+Diwan-I-Aam ( Hall for Public Audience) is an open hall that has nine front-facing engrailed arches.
 This is the hall where Shah Jahan used to meet the general public and resolve their grievances.
 Apart from this, he also used to pass the judgments and grants related to the matters of the daily administration of his empire.